“Miss Flores’ company would be vastly preferable to your own.”

 Caroline: Tragic, really.
 What does this entitled lick know about tragedy?

 Something snarls angrily inside her, vicious and hungry, always ready for a challenge.

 “Of course, Jade.”
 Caroline leaps on the Toreador’s familiarity.
 “Since you seem to know me so well, and since we’re going to know each other so well, we might as well dispense with the pleasantries.”

 She drops the pretense of the fake cheer.
 “Though I know you have more ‘dating’ tips to share than any other lick in the city, I don’t think that you’re here to swap advice on sexual conquests, so let’s get to the point.”

-“And if it really has to do with your master, you can share it freely before Mr. Ferris.
+“And if it really has to do with your master, you can share it freely before Mr. Cairns.
 He’s been up to his elbows in those plots for a long time.”

 Celia: Is Caroline trying to slut-shame her?